 â€śPeople are suddenly drowning in â€ścontent.â€ť What people need is helpful information that grows their business or life in some way.
 Great content serves the buyer and gently reminds them that youâ€™re there to help.

 Level 2, 3 & 4: Derivative Assets

-In the middle of the pyramid, there are assets that are derived from Core Content.
-These assets take chunks of information from the Core Content to create more focused and precise pieces.
-They are also more accessible and produced in a variety of formats, such as:
+In the middle of the pyramid are assets derived from Core Content.
+These take chunks of information from the Core Content to create more focused and precise pieces.
+They are more accessible and produced in a variety of formats, such as:

 Level 5: Promotional Micro-Content